-This year marks the 60th anniversary of the ascension to the British throne of Elizabeth Alexandra Mary Windsor, also known as Queen Elizabeth II.
+This year marks the 60th anniversary of the ascension to the British throne (and, by extension, the crowning as Queen regnant of British Commonwealth countries including Canada) of Elizabeth Alexandra Mary Windsor, also known as Queen Elizabeth II.
 A long reign by any standard, our Queen is now the second longest-serving British monarch in history, bested only by the record of 63 years, 216 days set by her great-great-grandmother Victoria (1837–1901).
 In commemoration of the Diamond Jubilee, this article summarizes some of the connections—it makes no claim to be comprehensive—between Her Majesty the Queen and Manitoba.

 Manitoba Organizations with Royal Prefix